Ptkyr/Iconoclasts-NAS-Tech/skips.md

 ![](https://lh6.googleusercontent.com/A8e0iMcrgNsXTft43Ce2B3OsFAS9yBNnzTViqvQ47neRce5dgT4dI4gxGWsn-E6Q-n4M8WeK1HIA_5ziPOx2ukbHhmmt35994oPd12nRpWFyZfzXC1dtMEDGz8XUu16jt_e0ypPC)

 From here, it’s some careful movement down to the transition, making sure not to touch the ground.
 If you know you might touch the ground, buffer a `Jump`.
-Buffered jumps do not reset your grounded position, and are safe to chain as long as you don’t mess up.
+Buffered jumps are unlikely to reset grounded position, and are safe to chain as long as you don’t mess up.

 ![](Media/impactskip.gif)